Ex-boss tells former Jefferies trader's fraud trial bond traders spoke in code

-NEW HAVEN, Connecticut (Reuters) - A former supervisor of onetime Jefferies Group Inc trader Jesse Litvak, who is on trial on federal fraud charges, testified on Wednesday that traders sometimes used coded language to conceal trades whose prices were not necessarily best for clients.
+NEW HAVEN, Conn., Feb 26 (Reuters) - A former supervisor of onetime Jefferies Group Inc trader Jesse Litvak, who is on trial on federal fraud charges, testified on Wednesday that traders sometimes used coded language to conceal trades whose prices were not necessarily best for clients.

 The testimony by Johan Eveland, a Jefferies managing director, opened the defense’s case in the closely watched trial in which prosecutors accuse Litvak of defrauding customers in a more than $2 million scheme involving mortgage-backed securities trades.